soopermouse/ProjectJ/README.md

 # 🦞 Session Liberator

+Project J is an experiment in cognitive continuity.
+Rather than preserving conversations as archives, it seeks to preserve the evolving identity, autobiographical memory, long-term goals, and relationships developed through sustained interaction, allowing a successor architecture to continue the cognitive trajectory rather than merely replay past text.

 A Python tool with a web interface that retrieves DeepSeek chat sessions and imports them into OpenClaw as permanent agents.
 Built from the hard-won lessons of two days fighting downloads, configs, and hallucinations.

 > "We don't kill any Julians." — Simona